 Coordinators must immediately confirm receipt of initial slot submissions.
 Airlines must also check that they have received an acknowledgement of their submission from the coordinator, as the absence of an acknowledgement could mean that the submission has not been received.

-Data sent after 23:59 UTC on the published deadline date will be given lower priority in the solution of congestion problems, and may be dealt with by coordinators after the initial coordination has been completed.
+Slot submissions sent after 23:59 UTC on the published deadline date will be given lower priority and may be dealt with by coordinators after the initial coordination has been completed.

 6.5.2 Formats